gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 | body | [DomainSuggestionsRequest](#DomainSuggestionsRequest) | yes | Request body |

+Check the availability of a specific domain.
 Use this API to check the domain availability before linking it to application.
 Also sends domain suggestions that are similar to the queried domain.
 Note - Custom domain search is currently powered by GoDaddy provider.

 *Returned Response:*